chrschmidt/label/readme.md

 ## Labels

-Labels are created as rectangles with rounded corners with the text inside, rotated 90° to be ready for printing.
+Labels are created as rectangles (optionally with rounded corners) with the text inside.
+They can be optionally rotated by 90, 180 or 270 degrees as needed for printing.
 Text is centered inside the label.
-The font size is automatically scaled to fit the height, unless given with -p.
+The font size is automatically scaled to fit the height, unless explicitly given with -p.

-    ./label -o example1.png Example
+    ./label -o example1.png -r 90 Example
-    ./label -o example2.png -f Sans Example\ 1 Example\ 2
+    ./label -o example2.png -r 90 -f Sans Example\ 1 Example\ 2

 ![Example 1](example1.png "Example 1")
 ![Example 2](example2.png "Example 2")